metasmash/openai/README.md

-# Basic API for assignment, easy to deploy
+# Basic API boilerplate with NodeJs, TS, express, mongo, docker
 ___

 ### If you want to build your api with docker